ex0-tekk/Diabolist-VR/Readme.md

 - Staying true to the original Skyrim content, there are no major storyline addons or game-changing town/city/quest overhauls, it's a large yet surprisingly straight-forward mod list, the Dragonborn storyline and Civil War are still the focal point and on par with vanilla.

-- Enemies will be stronger to start but not over-powering, Fine-Tuned difficulty settings flow in both directions for hard-mode or go for easy-mode and use the few optional cheat mods available for casual steam-rolling fun.
+- Enemies will be stronger to start but not over-powering, Fine-Tuned difficulty settings flow in both directions for hard-mode or easy-mode, plus a few optional cheat mods are available for casual steam-rolling fun.

 - VR controller functionality, physics, visuals, performance are all enhanced & improved through various tools, mods & .ini settings.

-- **Focusing heavily on mod list optimization**, I used low DynDOLOD settings along with Occlusion, with a surprisingly decent visual outcome, DVR *should* have good performance with multiple HMDs on higher-end modern PCs.**
+- **Focusing heavily on mod list optimization**, DVR uses low DynDOLOD settings along with Occlusion, with a surprisingly decent visual outcome, most players *should* have good performance with multiple HMDs on higher-end modern PCs.**

 - The latest must-have popular VR Quality of Life mods have all been added and fully updated to my knowledge. (this includes the new SkyUI)

 **Diabolist VR aims to be a simple to setup & play, high-fantasy, Diablo themed mod list, based on dungeon crawling, monster hunting and loot hoarding,** _I tried my best to create a nostalgic Diablo vibe while adventuring through the province of Skyrim._
 #
-## Development Details and Test Specs
+## Dev Details and Test Specs

 ### DVR is developed and tested with this HMD and PC setup: